-Facebook helping Germany to stop Russia election meddling
+Facebook helping Germany to stop Russian meddling

 "It does not need to engage in the same kind of operation in Germany because four out of the main five parties there already take a pro-Russia line," the source said, referring to the SPD, the AfD, Die Linke, and the liberal FDP party.

-The FDP, a potential CDU/CSU coalition partner, said in August that Germany should consider de facto recognition of Russia's annexation of Crimea from Ukraine in what would amount to a U-turn in EU policy.
+The FDP, a potential CDU/CSU coalition partner, had said Germany should consider de facto recognition of Russia's annexation of Crimea from Ukraine, in what would amount to a U-turn in EU policy.

-"To break a taboo, I fear that we must see the Crimea as a permanent provisional arrangement, at least for now," Christian Lindner, the FDP chief, told the Funke Mediengruppe, a newspaper chain, at the time.
+"To break a taboo, I fear that we must see the Crimea as a permanent provisional arrangement, at least for now," Christian Lindner, the FDP chief, told the Funke Mediengruppe, a German media firm, in August.